Procedures for Determining Needed Action for Point Source

 In RAC-3, cleanup of readily removable contaminants (e.g., free product) will be required.
 Monitoring may also be necessary.

-In addition to the minimum requirements listed above, RAC-1 and RAC-2 occurrences are potentially subject to additional cleanup requirements.
-No further cleanup will be required for RAC-3 occurrences based on drinking water usage.
-In certain cases, other permits from the Department may be required (e.g., UIC, NPDES).
+In addition to the minimum requirements listed above, RAC-1 and RAC-2 events are potentially subject to additional cleanup requirements.
+No further cleanup will be required for RAC-3 events based on drinking water usage.
+In certain cases,

 Sometimes the background level of a contaminant (as reported by the responsible party and approved by the Department) may be higher than what would be proposed as the preliminary cleanup level in the preceding paragraph.
 In these situations the background level will be used as the preliminary cleanup level.

-After the responsible party is notified of the preliminary cleanup level, they have the right to agree or propose an alternate level.
-If a different cleanup level is proposed, it must be based on technological and economic analyses completed by the responsible party.
+After receiving notification, either agree to the preliminary cleanup level or propose an alternate level.
+If a different cleanup level is proposed, it must be based on technological, economic, and/or risk analyses completed by the responsible party.

-The technological analysis will determine if technologies exist to clean up the ground water to the preliminary cleanup level.
-If technologies do exist, the various methods will be reported, including the contribution of cleanup processes which occur naturally.
-If cleanup to the preliminary level is not technologically possible, the responsible party should report what level of cleanup is attainable.
+a) The technological analysis will determine if technologies exist to clean up the ground water to the preliminary cleanup level.
+If technologies do exist, report the various methods, including the contribution of cleanup processes which occur naturally.
+If cleanup to the preliminary level is not technologically possible, report what level of cleanup is attainable.
 As part of this analysis, the technological feasibility of various mitigative actions (e.g., supplying new sources of water and point-of-use treatment) should be investigated.

-In their economic analysis, the responsible party must examine the economics of cleaning up to the preliminary level.
-If it is impossible to reach the preliminary cleanup level, the responsible party will report what level of cleanup is economically possible.
-The economic feasibility of mitigation instead of cleanup should also be analyzed.
+b) For an economic analysis, examine the economics of cleaning up to the preliminary level.
+If it is impossible to reach the preliminary cleanup level, report what level of cleanup is economically possible.
+Analyze the economic feasibility of mitigation instead of cleanup as well.

-Justification for an alternate cleanup level, a contamination maintenance program, a mitigation plan, or a combination of these will be submitted to the Department.
+If submitting an alternative cleanup level, include any supporting justification for an alternate cleanup level, a contamination maintenance program, a mitigation plan, or combination.
 The Department will consider the information contained in the justification on a case-by-case basis and establish a proposed final cleanup level or action.
-The level may be the same as the Department's preliminary cleanup level, the same as the responsible party's alternate cleanup level, or some other level.
+The level may be the same as the Department's preliminary cleanup level, the same as the proposed alternate cleanup level, or some other level.

 Step 9.
 Implementation and Review of Remedial Actions

-The remedial actions specified in the workplan are to be implemented by the responsible party.
-The responsible party will keep the Department apprised of their cleanup efforts, and the Department will periodically review the effectiveness of the remedial actions.
-If the long-term needs of protecting the public health and welfare and the environment have not been, or are not being, satisfied or if additional remedial action is necessary, reassess the situation in Steps 7 and 8.
+3) Keep the Department apprised of cleanup efforts, and the Department will periodically review the effectiveness of the remedial actions.
+If the Department determines the long-term needs of protecting the public health and welfare and the environment have not been, or are not being, satisfied or if additional remedial action is necessary, the Department may require a return to Steps 7 and 8.

-Any request by the responsible party to modify the required final remedial action during the implementation process must be accompanied by additional justification as described in Step 8.
+4) A request may be made to modify the required final remedial action during the implementation process.
+Any request must be accompanied by additional justification as described in Step 8.
 The Department will review the information, and if a change is appropriate, a public notice will be issued.

 Step 10.
 Final Review